ivanvanderbyl/babushka-deps/README.md

 Install Chef with Babushka
 ==========================

---
-This is a snippet from my [blog post "Bootstrapping Chef in one command with Babushka"](http://ivanvanderbyl.github.com/2011/05/28/bootstrapping-chef-with-babushka.html)
+**This is a snippet from my [blog post "Bootstrapping Chef in one command with Babushka"](http://ivanvanderbyl.github.com/2011/05/28/bootstrapping-chef-with-babushka.html)**
---

 Install wget if not already installed: